mindaffect/pymindaffectBCI/README.rst

    - stimseq.py -- This module contains the low-level functions for loading and codebooks - which define how the presented stimuli will look.
    - `online_bci.py <mindaffectBCI/online_bci.py>`_ - This module contains the code to run a complete on-line noise-tagging BCI, of either a noisetagging, SSVEP, or P300.
    - `online_bci.ipynb <mindaffectBCI/online_bci.ipynb>`_ - This `juypter <https://jupyter.org/>`_ notebook contains the code to run a complete on-line noise-tagging BCI, of either a noisetagging, SSVEP, or P300.
+   - `online_bci.json <mindaffectBCI/online_bci.json>`_ - This JSON file contains the configuration information to run a full noisetagging BCI.

 - `decoder <mindaffectBCI/decoder>`_ - contains our open source python based Brain Computer Interface decoder, for both on-line and off-line analysis of neuro-imaging data.
 Important modules within this package are:
    - `decoder.py <mindaffectBCI/decoder/decoder.py>`_ - This module contains the code for the on-line decoder.